Centrix14/fd/README.md

-# FlatDraw -- the program is a cross between Paint and professional CAD
+# FlatDraw -- minimalistic CAD

 ## Features
 the program is still under development, but the following features are already available: